8. Chapter 7

 It was said that Elthian resembled her brother Denethor greatly, for they were twins; she had been the elder by fifteen minutes.
 It saddened Idrin that she had no clear memory of her, but when she tried to recall a mother-figure, it was her aunt's face that came before her eyes.
 A guardian and a second mother Ivreth had been to her after Elthian passed, loving her as her own.

-Her gaze focused upon the white flowers her mother favoured, and the healer turned her back to the chamber and went outside.
-To her right the House of the Stewards lay crumbled to the ground, the fire-blackened stones lustrous under the morning sun.
+Her gaze focused on the white flowers her mother favoured, and the healer turned her back to the chamber and went outside.
+To her right, the House of the Stewards lay crumbled to the ground, the fire-blackened stones lustrous under the morning sun.
 There her uncle had drawn his last breath, ending his own life.
 She thought back to the time when she came to Minas Tirith to be fostered by her aunt.

 It had been the second year after her mother's passing, and her father had begun to realise that a woman's presence in his young daughter's life was proving to be imperative.
 There were things he could not teach her, things for which the delicacy only a woman possessed was required.
 Idrin had no sisters that could take up that role, and he had no living female relatives.
 Thus he sent a letter to his late wife's older sister, requesting her help, and Ivreth assented gladly.
-Idrin did not object to her leaving her home, for the White City had fascinated her when she had stayed there during Elthian's illness; and she also loved her aunt dearly.
-He could understand why the capital city of Gondor had made such an impression; he, too, remembered it fondly, for he had been born and lived within its walls for many years.
+Idrin did not object to her leaving her home, for the Guarded City had fascinated her when she had stayed there during Elthian's illness; and she also loved her aunt dearly.
+Her father could understand why the capital city of Gondor had made such an impression; he, too, remembered it fondly, for he had been born and lived within its walls for many years.
 Her brothers – twenty-two and sixteen years of age at the time – understood why their sister had to go, and bade her farewell with a solemn promise to visit frequently.

 Ivreth met father and daughter in the Citadel.
 Clad in the dark garb of mourning she had refused to cast after the early loss of both husband and son in battle, she walked towards them with a kind smile.
 Idrin rushed into her arms and the woman sank down to envelop her in a warm embrace.